mojbaba/bookstore/README.md

 the user's balance is deducted by 1500 after the order is processed.

 *the inventory service is not completely implemented, so the inventory is not deducted after the order is processed. it just accepts the order anyway and published success packed books event*

+## Notes

+- The authorization are implemented with JWT. so when user log out, the token is blacklisted and the user can't use it anymore. the other services get notified by the the Kafka event.

+- The blacklisted tokens are stored in the Redis cache with some expiration time.

+- The services are not completely implemented, so there are some missing parts and bugs.

+- Services are totally stateless and can be scaled horizontally.

+- API Gateway, Circuit Breaker, Rate Limiting, etc. are not implemented.

+- Notifications, Logging, Monitoring, etc. are not implemented.

+- It can be implemented with gRPC instead of REST inter-comunications.

+- The services are not Completly DDD, CQRS, Event Sourcing, but they are designed to be implemented with these patterns.